CANTelop1/WaveCollapse/README.md

-# HilbertCurve
+# Wave Collapse Function WCF
-Writing an algorithm to map 1-D space into a 2-D image
+Writing an algorithm to randomly generate an image given a subset of images.
+The subset of images can only be connected together by a defined set of rules